 Sometimes we find ourselves asking a friend, "Should I take that chance?"
 Although usually when we are asking we already know how much of a chance we are willing to take.

-He then chose to get out of his car and seek shelter under the awning at the front of the building.
+He parked and chose to get out of his car and seek shelter under the awning at the front of the building.
 Once he was there, he chose to see if the front door was unlocked and it was so he crept inside lighting his way with his cell phone.

 There was a ghastly stench of must and rotted food.
 He could see the breakfast benches and dining room had pretty much remained intact.
-Just when he decided not to venture any further, something ran by his feet and hid under a table.
+Suddenly he felt something run by his feet and then he saw it moving under a table.
 He had a choice, he could run like hell and get back to the safety of his car or he could beam his flashlight app from his phone under the table.

 He bent down and found a dog, his fur matted, his leg cut and bleeding, shivers running through him and no tags.
 He had a choice, he could leave the dog there and not bother with him or he could carry him out to his car.
 He chose to take the dog with him.
 He carefully lifted him and carried him in his arms.
 The snow had subsided and the road was clearly visible.
 He placed the dog in the back seat and put the heat on full blast.
 Then he got in the back seat and covered the dog with a blanket and held him close.
 The dog was shivering and short of breath.
 Harry hoped that he was not going to die in his arms but if he did, at least he would not die alone.